Are you interested in receiving an experimental vaccine against Cytomegalovirus (CMV)?

 As a volunteer in a research study, you will receive study-related medical care from the study doctor and regular follow up of your condition to monitor the effectiveness of the care you will receive.
 The results of this research will be used to find out if the investigational medication being studied will be of benefit to other patients at risk of contracting Cytomegalovirus, and whether it will be made widely available in Canada.
 Study volunteers are an important part of moving medical care forward.

 You may qualify to participate in this study if you:

-- According to the assessment of the Investigator, are in good general health and are capable of complying with study procedures
+- Are in good general health, in the opinion of the Investigator, and is capable of complying with study procedures.

 You may not qualify to participate in this study if you:

-- Receive or plan to receive any nonstudy vaccine less than 28 days prior to any study injection; in addition, the following criteria for COVID-19 and influenza vaccines apply:
+- Have received, or plan to receive, any nonstudy vaccine <28 days prior to or after any study injection.

-- Have previously received and investigational CMV vaccine
+- Have previously received an investigational CMV vaccine.

 There are other eligibility requirements that the study doctor will review.
 Only the study doctor can finally determine whether you are eligible to participate in the study or not.